IQSS/dataverse/doc/sphinx-guides/source/style/patterns.rst

 Alerts
 ======

-For our help/information, success, warning, error message block we use a custom built UI component based on the `Alerts component <http://getbootstrap.com/components/#alerts>`__ from Bootstrap.
+For our help/information, success, warning, and error message blocks we use a custom built UI component based on the `Alerts component <http://getbootstrap.com/components/#alerts>`__ from Bootstrap.

 .. raw:: html